 If the location pin is present on the map after geolocation, manual location or after being dragged, the distance and true north bearing from the location pin to the tower site will be presented at the bottom of the list.

 Protocol/Technology/GenerationInformation about the protocol being used on a transceiver is not present in the available data.
-However one can make an educated guess based on the provider, frequency band and bandwidth of the signal.
+LTE(4G) and 5G are deployed on many frequencies with varying bandwidths.

 Tower Location vs Service and CoverageThe presence of a tower doesn't always imply service and coverage, nor does the absence of one convey no service or coverage.
 It's all in the details.

 For starters, a tower may not provide service for all protocols on all frequencies.
 The device you are using may not support any compatible set of services present on a tower.
-This is less common today as most service is 3G and LTE and most phones support both protocols on all common frequencies.
+This is less common today as most service is LTE and most phones support all common frequencies.
+The exception is devices imported from other regions.

 The tower may not provide a simple large circular coverage footprint.
 It may be a very narrow short range wedge, another shape or a combination of shapes, or there may be obstacles between the tower and the location that degrades or prevents use.
 The details available on the map can help indicate this with the power, height and azimuth of the transceivers.

 Further, many providers have sharing and roaming provisions which are not always obvious or indicated.
 For example, Bell and Telus have extensive sharing agreements across the country, where each may not have any towers in an area, but will provide direct service.
-Similarly MTS and Rogers have a sharing arrangement within Manitoba.
 Most providers have numerous roaming or extended roaming agreements where their customers can obtain service from another party where they don't have coverage.
 This service may be an extra charge or included.